-Looking to extend your summer?
-Head south where the sun is out, the waves are calling your name and there’s an adventure around every corner.
-California’s central coast is a three hour drive from San Jose but as soon as you arrive you’ll feel a world away from the Bay Area.
-Read on to find out why you should plan your next road trip there, pronto!
+It’s always the perfect time of year to head south where the sun is out, the waves are calling your name and there’s an adventure around every corner.
+California’s central coast is only a three hour drive from the Bay Area.
+Follow the iconic Highway 1 Discovery Route and you’ll find quirky small towns with a relaxed pace ready to welcome you.
+Read on for all our recs!

 Explore Pismo in style!
 A number of companies rent surreys, double surreys and bikes for the whole family.
 The double surrey can fit up to four peddling adults and four riding kids.
 All rentals come with helmets.
 This is a great activity to try in the early morning hours before the marine layer burns off and the sun comes out.